Rapper sword: History

 Whilst substantial evidence for the origins of the rapper sword tradition does not exist, as of 2012, since the publication of Rapper; The miner's Dance of North East England by Phil Heaton it is generally accepted that the dance was originally performed in the mining villages of the Northumberland and Durham coalfield in North-East England.
 The dances derive from a well-defined geographical area with an intensity of activity traced to pits along both the Durham and Northumberland banks of the river Tyne, south into County Durham past Sunderland and along the Northumberland coast.
 The earliest definite account of hilt-and-point sword dancing in England dates back to an article in 1715 describing a dance in the Tyne Valley to the west of Newcastle upon Tyne.
-The dance described closely resembles long sword dances of the Yorkshire and rather than the rapper dance.
+The dance described closely resembles long sword dances of Yorkshire and rather than the rapper dance.
 A documented account of the Tyne Valley dance has been located in a 1715 article, in which a fairly accurate description can be read.
 Later references to sword dancing in the northern counties include a dance described in 1787 in the Cumberland Packet newspaper of January 1788, and a description from Teesdale in 1778, referenced by Hutchinson in his View of Northumberland.

 At some stage in the nineteenth century, the rigid swords were replaced by flexible rappers in the coalfield.
 Very little is known about this major development in the tradition because of an absence of sufficient evidence, and it may have been entirely accidental.
 It used to be commonly thought that the flexible version was used for removing dirt from the backs of pit ponies, but there is no available documentation to verify this theory.
 It seems that two factors have influenced interpretations of when the rapper sword was introduced: firstly, the relocation of a steel works operation by Ambrose Crowley to the Derwent Valley, before which time it is believed that suitable steel for flexible swords would most likely have been unavailable; and secondly, the prohibitive expense of such instruments before the Bessemer process in 1855 that allowed steel to be made inexpensively.

 The dance involves five people, with many including characters, such as Tommy and Betty, who announce the dance, engage the audience and most importantly, collect money from the onlookers.
 The performers are connected by short swords bearing two handles, with the handle on at least one end being fixed.
 The other handle is either fixed or swivelling, based on the preference of the rapper side.
 The flexible rapper swords form an unbroken chain connecting the dancers.
 The dance is related to the Long Sword dance of Yorkshire, as well as other sword dances in Europe.
 Some of the earliest teams used hornpipes, rather than the jigs used in the modern era.